 This area was expanded in 2017 to include all of the Big Piney River downstream of Slabtown Access in Texas County to the confluence with the Gasconade River in Pulaski County.
 The spring 2017 flood has changed portions of the river and added a significant amount of woody habitat.
-Anglers in 2017 reported that riffle and run areas had changed greatly.
+Anglers in 2017 and 2018 reported that riffle and run areas had changed greatly.
 The Big Piney River is a clear stream, especially when low, and is best to fish slowly out of a canoe or small river johnboat.
 If you are not catching fish from a boat, get out and wade fish the swifter habitats; it will produce a tug on the end of the line.

 Smallmouth bass fishing is expected to be good throughout the special management area year-round due to great habitat.
 Anglers report catching good numbers of fish from 11-14 inches during 2018.
 Expect most smallmouth bass to be in the 9-12-inch range in 2019.
 Fishing near rootwads and boulders associated with the current will produce more smallmouth bass than other habitats.
 Do not be afraid to fish the pools in the springtime with traditional largemouth lures.
 Fishing towards the lower end of a floatable reach of river as opposed to the upper stretch can produce more fish as well.
 Focusing on the right habitats will be the key.
 Finally, smallmouth bass had a great spawn in 2018 which will hopefully help this population in a few years.